Kong/kongponents/docs/components/dropdown-menu.md

 ### icon

-Icon to be displayed on the dropdown button.
+A string for the `KIcon` to be displayed on the dropdown button with or in place of the button label.

 <KDropdownMenu icon="cogwheel" :items="deepClone(defaultItemsUnselected)" show-caret />